excellarateinc/voyage-api-dotnet/Launchpad.Web/apidoc/README.md

 ## Quick Start
 ### 1. Install NodeJS
-To install NodeJS, go to the NodeJS website at [https://nodejs.org](https://nodejs.org) and download the distribution for your OS.
+* Go to the NodeJS website at [https://nodejs.org](https://nodejs.org)
+* Download the distribution for your OS
+* Double-click the download to initiate the installation process

 ### 2. Install apiDoc
 * Open a terminal / command prompt